 Freshwater injection would involve piping water in from an off-site source.
 Freshwater for the flushing portion of the proposed project would come from PG&E's existing Lower Colorado Water Supply Subcontract entitlements and would be pumped either from new or existing Arizona wells, from new wells in California north of the compressor station, or from a new surface water intake at or near the Colorado River.
 Freshwater would be transported by pipeline to injection wells located north, west, and/or south of the plume.
-The source of freshwater may change during the operation and maintenance phase of the remedy; not all freshwater supply structures (wells, intakes, pipelines) would need to be constructed at the outset of the remedy, but could be required for remediation, new pipelines would likely need to be constructed connecting the water supply with the injection wells.
+The source of freshwater may change during the operation and maintenance phase of the remedy; not all freshwater supply structures (wells, intakes, pipelines) would need to be constructed at the outset of the remedy, but could be constructed as needed during the operation and maintenance phase.
+To accommodate the flow volume that would be required for remediation, new pipelines would likely need to be constructed connecting the water supply with the injection wells.

 Depending on the source of water used for flushing, minor pH adjustment might be required to make the water chemically compatible with the aquifer where it would be injected and to prevent scaling in the injection wells.

 If needed, this pH adjustment would require a small system with equipment such as a chemical storage tank(s), secondary containment, a feed pump, and a security enclosure such as a building or fence.
 If surface water from the Colorado River is used, a surface water intake would typically consist of belowground perforated or solid pipes or rectangular channels extending into the river, or an alternative approach is to install pumps below the river surface with riser pipes extending to a concrete and steel platform.
 If surface water from the Colorado River is the source of water for flushing, filtration may be needed to remove sediment and bacteria (for injection well maintenance).
 Water treatment facilities that would be needed for this purpose would likely be housed in one or two buildings.
 Freshwater treatment systems, such as tanks and buildings, would be a maximum of 10,000 square feet and 25 feet tall, with an overall footprint of up to 40,000 square feet.

-1.2.3.3 MONITORING WELLS
+1.2.3.3 Monitoring Wells